michaelnordmeyer/michaelnordmeyer.github.io/_posts/2013-02-21-difference-apple-airport-express-extreme-time-capsule.md

 ---
 title: Difference Apple AirPort Express vs. Extreme vs. Time Capsule
 date: 2013-02-21T12:30:51+00:00
-excerpt: "Apple's AirPort devices are the first choice for Mac users.
-These are the differences."
+excerpt: Apple's AirPort devices are the first choice for Mac users.
+These are the differences.
 layout: post
 permalink: /difference-apple-airport-express-extreme-time-capsule
 redirect_from: /2013/02/unterschied-apple-airport-express-vs-airport-extreme-vs-time-capsule/